cs50nestm/cs50labs/debugging/README.md

 One of the advantages of using the CS50 IDE is the availability of the debugging tool, `debug50`. -->

+## Your Turn

+The program on the right is supposed to convert binary numbers to decimal (base ten) numbers.
+It compiles, so the syntax is probably correct, but the output is wrong!

+Try using some of the debugging techniques above to see if you can find the logical error and correct it.

+You can declare additional variables if you want to and use functions in any of the libraries included on top of the program.

+{% spoiler "Hints" %}

+Let's take a look at how this program works.

 [For more info, download the CS50 Syntax Reference Sheet](https://ap.cs50.school/assets/pdfs/unit2/bugs_and_debugging.pdf)